oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-provide-ota.md

 ## Flash the Matter Light to an ESP32
 Duration: 2

-You should have built the Matter switch in a previous codelab.
+You should build the Matter switch in the connectedhomeip rep from

+~/Projects/esp-matter/connectedhomeip/connectedhomeip/examples/lighting-app/esp32

 1. The first thing to do is set up the ESP Matter SDK and the ESP-IDF environments (you should do this step everytime you open a new terminal)